 I’m already in a weird Christmas mood, although I don’t really celebrate the holiday that much anymore.
 I mean, I still exchange gifts, but I don’t celebrate the birth of Christ, and I don’t believe in Santa.
 I don’t place any importance on the familial aspect of the holiday anymore, since I don’t usually go home for it; that’s sort of a sticking point for me.
 I grew up with the centralized holiday at the maternal grandparents’ place in Chicago, with tons and tons of people and excellent food, time to play with all of my cousins, and the whole tradition, the routine of piling up in the car and getting on the Indiana toll road and heading to the big city.
 That pretty much ended when my grandmother died, which was when I was in college, also complicating things.
 There are still various family get-togethers, but very decentralized and not as noteworthy.
 The people are still important, and I’m not slagging that, but there is no tradition.
 And if it’s not about the myth of Jesus or the myth of Santa or the myth of the dreidel (or whatever), then there has to be something to replace that.

-I think the same feeling of Christmas happiness, or whatever the fuck you want to call it, is somehow encapsulated by being inside in the warm when it’s cold out, and having an overabundance of food in the fridge.
+I think the same feeling of Christmas happiness, or whatever you want to call it, is somehow encapsulated by being inside in the warm when it’s cold out, and having an overabundance of food in the fridge.
 That isn’t entirely a complete holiday for me, but yesterday I bought way too much food, and cooked dinner at home, and baked cookies, and kept my ass on the couch all day, and it was pretty decent.